openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

    Nose Cone, Body, and Fins

 6. The next component we need to add is the **Inner tube**.
-Once again highlight the body tube and then click on the *Inner tube* component button.
+Once again highlight the body tube and then click on the :guilabel:`Inner tube` component button.
 There are a couple of attributes we should change here.
 First, increase the *Length* value to **7.5**.
 Also, increase the *Plus* value to **0.5**.
 Leave everything else the same.

 Now go to the *Motor* tab.
 There are a few things we need to add here.
 To start, check the *This component is a motor mount* checkbox.
 This will allow us to add motors.
 The next few steps may seem complicated but do not be daunted by them.
 First, we will deal with the easy part: Increase the *Motor overhang* to **0.3**.
-Now click *Close* button to close the *Inner Tube configuration* window.
+Now click the :guilabel:`Close` button to close the
+*Inner Tube configuration* window.

 .. _motorconfig:

 Now click on the **Motors & Configuration** tab towards the left upper corner of the main OpenRocket window, just under the menu bar.
 On the resulting page, note the *Motors* tab towards the left upper corner.
-Make sure the *Inner T...* box is checked, and then click on the *New Configuration* button in the top center portion of the upper panel.
+Make sure the *Inner T...* box is checked, and then click on the :guilabel:`New Configuration` button in the top center portion of the upper panel.
 You should see that a new configuration has been added to the list of configuration.

 .. figure:: /img/user_guide/basic_rocket_design/MotorConfigs.png